Robert-Nickel/comptheo/README.md

 It is a configured IntelliJ project that contains the proposed library https://introcs.cs.princeton.edu/stdlib and https://bintray.com/algs4/maven/algs4 (both GNUGPLv3) and makes use of it.
 After cloning the repo just "open" it with IntelliJ and you will be good to go.

-If you have any issues with the setup or content feel free to create an issue or contact me.